Sanglorian/orcus/Orcus Player Options - current.md

 ### Dualclass Recruit (Dualclass)

 As you take this feat, choose a class of which you are not already a member.

+**Prerequisite:** You cannot take this kit if you already have a secondary class.

 **Benefit:** You count as the chosen class (sometimes called your “secondary class”) in addition to any classes of which you are already a member.
 In addition, you gain the benefits described in the chosen class's “Dualclass” section.